A multi-type branching process method for modelling complex contagion on clustered networks

 \subsection{Simulation results}

-Using the transition probabilities given in Tables \ref{tab:offspring1} and \ref{tab:offspring2} we can perform computational simulation of cascades.
-Simulating large ensembles of cascades in this way has the advantage of being much faster than network-based simulation methods, especially for large networks where the process can be prohibitively slow.
+Using the transition probabilities given in Tables \ref{tab:offspring1} and \ref{tab:offspring2} we can perform computational simulations of cascades.
+Simulating large ensembles of cascades in this way has the advantage of being much faster than network-based simulation methods, especially for large networks where the process can be prohibitively slow, for example, using a network with 10,000 nodes the network-based simulations are 4 times slower than the equivalent MTBP simulations.
+A comparison between the simulation times for network-based and branching-process type simulations is given in Table \ref{tab:simtimes}.
 The MTBP simulations produce cascades that correspond to the limit of infinite network size.
 In contrast to the results involving $\textbf{M}$ where we can study the average behaviour, using Monte Carlo simulations we can learn more about the range of cascades which can be produced from different parameter choices and study their distributions.
 The simulation process begins with an initial distribution of motifs described by the vector $\vec{z}_{0}$ where the $i^{th}$ entry, $z_{0i}$, is the number of motifs of type $i$ at generation $g=0$.
+The calculation of $\vec{z}_{0}$ is illustrated in Fig.~\ref{fig:ICs}.
 For each further generation $g,~g>0$, each motif from $\vec{z}_{g-1}$ produces offspring from the range of possible offspring for that motif according to the binomial probabilities as described in Tables \ref{tab:offspring1} and \ref{tab:offspring2}.